hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

   1. Number of Processors:	1
   1. Total Number of Cores:	4

 So, I have a processor with 4 "core", i.e. a Quad-core processor.
 This means that my processor can do 4 distinct computations at the same time.
 Do you have a quad-core processor?
-Or maybe its a duo-core?
+Or maybe it is a duo-core (2 cores in 1 CPU)?

 ### Data Storage
 There are 2 options for built-in data storage